kiongosss/Resume-Builder-main/README.md

-# A+ Resume Builder System
+# AI Resume Builder System
-A+ resume builder is an online tool that you can use to quickly create a resume.
+AI resume builder is an online tool that you can use to quickly create a resume.

 # Problem Foundation
 Problem is about the student and working professional who wants to apply for a job and want to build resume but not have much time.
 The existing system is creating resumes manually either by using word or Google docs